Bigil Box Office Collections: Vijay's Film Overtakes I To Bag A Big Record!

 Bigil's Worldwide Collections

 Bigil is in its fourth week of run in theatres and the movie continues to draw a good crowd.
 Reportedly, the film has managed to gross above Rs 300-crore at the worldwide box office and is now among the top-grossing Tamil movies of all-time.
+The film is expected to garner decent collections in the upcoming days as well.